ibm-cloud-docs/watson-assistant/backup-data.md

 #### Before you begin
 {: #set-up-auto-retrain-prereq}

-Before you auto-retrain the {{site.data.keyword.postgresql}} database, you must ensure that the {{site.data.keyword.postgresql}} database and Cloud Object Storage (Cloud Object Storage), which stores your action or dialog skill snapshots, are active and not corrupted.
-In addition, you must ensure that your assistants do not receive or send any data during the auto-retrain all job.
+Before you begin the auto-retrain-all job, you must ensure that the {{site.data.keyword.postgresql}} database and Cloud Object Storage (Cloud Object Storage), which stores your action or dialog skills along with their snapshots, are active and not corrupted.
+In addition, you must ensure that your assistants do not receive or send any data during the auto-retrain-all job.

 #### Planning
 {: #set-up-auto-retrain-plan}

-To get a good estimation of the duration to complete the auto-retrain all job, you can use the `calculate_autoretrain_all_job_duration.sh` script:
+To get a good estimation of the duration that is required to complete the auto-retrain-all job, you can use the `calculate_autoretrain_all_job_duration.sh` script:

 ```bash
   #!/bin/bash